uviclibraries/nvivo/activities-mac.md

     - Aim to identify at least 3 to 5 themes in each response.
 If you need to remove codes, highlight the piece of text, right-click and select **Uncode Selection**
     - **Creating Node Hierarchies:** As you create more and more nodes, you may start to see a hierarchy of themes emerge.
 You can group nodes into parent or child categories.
 Using the "Impact", "Barriers", and "Solutions" themes, organize your nodes into a hierarchy.
 To do so, first create a new node titled "Barriers".
 Double click the **Coding** icon in the navigation pane to display it in the file list pane.
 Click the **Code** icon in the top ribbon under the **Create** tab.
 Click **New Code**.
 In the dialogue box that appears, name a new node "Barriers"
     - With your nodes list displayed in the file list pane, you can drag and drop the child nodes representing barriers onto the parent node to create a hierarchy.
 Repeat for nodes representing Impacts and Solutions
     - It can be helpful to group references from all child nodes together under a parent theme.
-To copy the codingfrom the child nodes to the parent node, in the list view ctrl-click the new Barriers node and select **Aggregate Coding From Children**
+To copy the coding from the child nodes to the parent node, in the list view ctrl-click the new Barriers node and select **Aggregate Coding From Children**
     - **Removing Child Nodes:** To remove a child node from a hierarchy, ctrl-click the node and select **Move to Top Level**
-    - **Viewing Node References** To view all the pieces of text cided at a given node, from the file list pane double click the desired node.
+    - **Viewing Node References** To view all the pieces of text coded at a given node, from the file list pane double click the desired node.
 This will open up a window in the detail pane with all the references.
     - Time permitting, repeat the above exercise for the "WashingtonPost_2020-02-03.pdf" file continuing to use and build upon your themes hierarchy
 4. Word frequency queries
     - Running a word frequency query can help you establish nodes prior to coding and give you a sense of the content of your file.
 Click the **Explore** tab in the Top Ribbon, and then click the **Word Frequency** icon
     - The **Word Frequency Criteria** menu opens in a new window.
-Click the **Search in Selectec Items** button to choose which file(s) to search.
+Click the **Search in Selected Items** button to choose which file(s) to search.
 In the dialogue box that appears, select the "WashingtonPost_2020-02-03.pdf" file, then click **Okay**
     - In the **Word Frequency Criteria** menu, you can adjust the parameters of your search, including the number of results to display, the minimum word character length for inclusion in the search, and how to group similar words together in the search.
 Click **Run Query** to execute the word frequency calculation.
 How do the results compare with your nodes?
     - Try modifying these parameters and see how your results change.
 Make sure to click **Run Query** each time to re-execute the query
     - Ctrl-click terms you want to exclude from your results and select **Add to Stop Words List**.
-To view words in the stop word choose **File** then **Project Properties**, click **General** and then click the **Stop Words** button
+To view words in the stop word list choose **File** then **Project Properties**, click **General** and then click the **Stop Words** button
     - To save the query, click the **Save Criteria** button.
 The results will be saved in the **Queries** folder in the navigation pane.
 5. Text search queries
     - Text search queries allow you to search for particular words or phrases within and across the documents you have imported into NVivo.
 Click the **Explore** tab in the Top Ribbon, and then click the **Text Search** icon
     - The **Text Search Criteria** menu opens in a new window.
 Click the **Search in Selected Items** button to choose which file(s) to search.
 In the dialogue box that appears, select the "WashingtonPost_2020-02-03.pdf" text file, then click **Select**
     - Open the list of nodes in the file list view pane.
 Let's see whether any of the themes we identified in the first debate are also discussed in the second debate
     - Enter the term "drought" into the text search box and click **Run Query**.
 1 reference should be found
     - Play around with some of your other nodes and search options (stemmed words).
-Some samples to try include: disaster, displace, lobby, activism, coral etc.
+Some samples to try including: disaster, displace, lobby, activism, coral etc.
     - Double click the copy of the file listed below the **Text Search Criteria**.
 The words in the search string are now highlighted within the context of the document
     - To code the highlighted text, in the **Text Search Query** click **Save Results**.
 In the dialogue box that appears, select **Create Results as New Node**.
 Next to **Location** click the arrow, then select **Nodes**
 6. Matrix coding queries